 A neti pot is a container designed to rinse mucus from your nasal cavity.
-You might use a neti pot to treat symptoms of nasal allergies, sinus problems or colds.
+You might use it to treat symptoms of nasal allergies, sinus problems or colds.
 Perform a nasal cleaning every morning with a neti pot and see the difference!

 What is a Neti Pot?